How to use ROBOTS and AI tools for survival and decentralization

 It's a critical skill.

-So we don't have an independent media alternative solution that searches the web and does deep research.
+Okay, so we don't have an independent media alternative solution that searches the web and does deep research.

-There are some models that can do that, some reasoning models.
+If you've got a GPU and you want them to search the web, there are some models that can do that, some reasoning models.

-I strongly recommend that you avoid USA models, avoid Google, Microsoft, Facebook, Meta, you know, OpenAI, etc.
+Avoid Google, Microsoft, Facebook, Meta, you know, OpenAI, etc.

-They all think there's 87 genders, and they think you know carbon dioxide is bad for the earth and things like that.
+They all think there's 87 genders and they think, you know, carbon dioxide is bad for the earth and things like that.

 So they're completely insane.